-Please keep in mind that cryptoassets are a highly volatile unregulated investment product with no UK or EU investor protection.
+Please keep in mind that cryptoassets are highly volatile unregulated investment products with no UK or EU investor protection.
 You could lose all the money you put into them.
 Capital gains tax may apply to profits from cryptocurrency sales.

 Market capitalisation (or market cap) is a metric used to measure the size and popularity of a cryptocurrency based on its current price and the volume of the cryptocurrency in circulation.
 The higher the market cap, the more popular the cryptocurrency is.